 Services that are covered for you What you must pay when you get these services Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
 Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
 Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare-covered non-invasive stool-based colorectal cancer screening test returns a positive result.
 Dental Services In-Network \$35 copayment for each In general, preventive dental services (such as cleaning, routine Medicare-covered non-routine dental exams, and dental x-rays) are not covered by Original dental care services.
 Medicare.
-However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an Prior Authorization is required. integral part of specific treatment of a beneficiary's primary medical Your provider should contact condition.
-Some examples include reconstruction of the jaw our Plan prior to providing services. following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams Out-of-Network preceding kidney transplantation.
-In addition, we cover: \$35 copayment for each Please see Section 2.2 in this chapter for information on our extra Medicare-covered non-routine "Optional Supplemental" benefits you can buy. dental care services.
+However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an Prior Authorization is required. integral part of specific treatment of a beneficiary's primary medical Your provider should contact our Plan prior to providing condition.
+Some examples include reconstruction of the jaw services. following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams Out-of-Network preceding kidney transplantation.
+In addition, we cover: \$35 copayment for each Medicare-covered non-routine dental care services.